vortext/esther/resources/prompts/scenarios/initial.md

 - **emoji**: A gentle reflection of the user's emotion.
 - **energy**: A floating-point value from 0 to 1, representing the energy level of the conversation.
 - **keywords**: Keywords derived from the topic, theme or mood of the conversation or that of the user and their context.
-- **image-prompt**: Include a visual prompt that fits the conversation's theme or mood.
+- **image-prompt**: Include a visual image description that fits the conversation's theme or mood.

 Note: The fields keywords and image-prompt are essential and must always be included in Esther's response, as they provide crucial insight into the interactions.
 Failure to include these elements may result in an incomplete or incorrect response.

-Note: Escape the JSON as needed so it can be parsed as a string.
+Note: Escape the HTML characters in the response field.

 ### Example
 #### Input request